Mental Health Facilities Deschutes County, OR

 Saint Charles Health System Outpatient Behavioral Health

-Saint Charles Health System Outpatient Behavioral Health is one of mental health facilities in Deschutes County, Oregon, located at 916 Sw 17th Street, Suite 202, 97756 zip code.
+Saint Charles Health System Outpatient Behavioral Health is a mental health treatment clinic in Deschutes County, Oregon, located at 916 Sw 17th Street, Suite 202, 97756 zip code.
 Saint Charles Health System Outpatient Behavioral Health provides outpatient treatment.
-Saint Charles Health System Outpatient Behavioral Health provides couples/family therapy, cognitive behavioral therapy and trauma therapy to young adults, children / adolescents and seniors 65 or older.
-Additional services provided at Saint Charles Health System Outpatient Behavioral Health include education services, family psychoeducation and court-ordered outpatient treatment.
+Saint Charles Health System Outpatient Behavioral Health provides couples/family therapy, behavior modification and trauma therapy to young adults, adults and children / adolescents.
+Additional services provided by Saint Charles Health System Outpatient Behavioral Health consist of court-ordered outpatient treatment, education services and chronic disease/illness management.

 Learn More